 What is disability discrimination?

-Disability discrimination is when someone treats you unfairly or bullies you because of your disability, including a mental health condition.
+Disability discrimination is when someone treats you unfairly, including bullying you, because of your disability, including a mental health condition.

 Mental health issues are a form of disability